DeepMoji/pytorch-CycleGAN-and-pix2pix/README.md

 <br><br><br>

+# DeepMoji changes
+Make sure you use requirements txt and not environment.yml

 # CycleGAN and pix2pix in PyTorch

 **New**:  Please check out [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) (CUT), our new unpaired image-to-image translation model that enables fast and memory-efficient training.